AliceO2Group/analysis-framework/docs/download/README.md

 * Download the AO2D.root

 * You can also click on processing progress and then follow the output directories to download a larger AO2D.root.
 All this is only suitable for manual downloading of a few files.
-For everything else see the next item:
+For everything else see the previous item.